Posts by RoxanaB:

-If you’d like to ensure your listings preferred placement on Point2 Homes, all you have to do is get the Point2Agent marketing package which includes a generous number of listing and agent ads together with other top-of-the-line advertising options for real estate professionals.
+If you’d like to tap into Point2 Homes lead generating potential, all you have to do is get the Point2Agent marketing package which includes a generous number of listing and agent ads together with other top-of-the-line advertising options for real estate professionals.

 Good news is piling up here at Point2!
 After opening up the year with record-breaking traffic values on Point2 Homes — our real estate listings website — we’re happy to give you another reason to love being a Point2 agent: we’ve enhanced the Featured Agent and Featured Listings Ads, to maximize your exposure!